LOS ANGELES MISSION COLLEGE THEATRE ARTS

 FRANKENSTEIN

 Following in the footsteps of She Who Was No More and Mr. Grieves and The Vampires, LA Mission College Theatre continues its focus on creating original work with our spring production, Frankenstein.
-In this new adaptation of Mary Shelley’s classic 1818 novel, Associate Professor Robert Cucuzza combines the audiobook of the novel, contemporary dialogue, Kabuki theatre, and the sinister music of the British trip-hop band Portishead to pull Shelley’s Gothic tale of man and monster into 21st century reality.
+In this new adaptation of Mary Shelley’s classic 1818 novel, Professor Robert Cucuzza combines the novel, contemporary dialogue, Kabuki theatre, and the music of David Bowie and Portishead to pull Shelley’s Gothic tale of man and monster into 21st century reality.

-Los Angeles Mission College Theatre will be holding auditions for actors on December 4, 2024.
-Interviews for all design and production positions will be held in the week of February 17, 2025
+Los Angeles Mission College Theatre will be holding interviews for all production and design team positions on February 18, 2025.

 Now Open for Enrollment